South Korea at the 2012 Summer Olympics: Delegation

 The Korean Olympic Committee (KOC) selected a team of 245 athletes, 133 men and 112 women, to compete in 24 sports; it was the nation's smallest team sent to the Olympics since 1992.
-South Korea did not qualify athletes in basketball, canoeing, equestrian, and tennis.
+South Korea athletes did not qualify in basketball, canoeing, equestrian, and tennis.
 There was only a single competitor in rhythmic gymnastics, and in triathlon.

 The South Korean team featured nine defending champions from Beijing, including freestyle swimmer Park Tae-hwan, the men's archery team (led by Im Dong-hyun), pistol shooter Jin Jong-oh, weightlifters Jang Mi-ran and Sa Jae-hyouk, and taekwondo jins Hwang Kyung-seon and Cha Dong-min.
 Among these champions, Jin Jong-oh only managed to defend his Olympic title for the second consecutive time.
 Handball player Yoon Kyung-shin, who competed at his fifth Olympics since 1992 (except the 1996 Summer Olympics in Atlanta, where his team did not qualify), was the oldest athlete of the team, at age 39, and later became South Korea's flag bearer at the opening ceremony.
 Platform diver Kim Su-ji, on the other hand, was the youngest of the team, at age 14.

 Other notable South Korean athletes featured judoka and top medal contenders Wang Ki-chun and Kim Jae-bum, foil fencer and Olympic silver medalist Nam Hyun-hee, and butterfly swimmer and Youth Olympic gold medalist Chang Gyu-cheol.

 The following table lists the number of South Korean competitors who participated in each Olympic sport.
 Note that swimming, synchronized swimming, diving and water polo are technically considered as one sport, aquatics.
 However, due to their significant practical differences, they are listed separately by tradition.